-After consulting with each other, either the faculty Advisor or the student may suggest second readers who have expertise relevant to the student's paper, but selection of faculty readers is done finally by the Academic Dean, who will consider these factors: an equitable distribution of exam workload among faculty, faculty availability, and expertise.
-The two faculty members will constitute the student's Oral Defense panel.
+In consultation, the faculty advisor and student may suggest second readers who have expertise relevant to the student's thesis.
+However, the final selection of faculty readers is made by the academic dean, who will consider these factors: an equitable distribution of exam workload among faculty, faculty availability, and expertise.
+The faculty advisor and the second reader will constitute the student's Oral Defense panel.

-When approved by the faculty Advisor, the final draft is normally submitted electronically to the faculty Advisor and to the Academic Dean's office.
-A second reader will be arranged, normally another faculty member.
+After approval by the faculty advisor, a final draft will be submitted electronically to the faculty advisor and to the academic dean's office.
+After the second reader has been chosen, a copy of the thesis will be delivered to them.
 The panel will meet with the candidate for an oral examination (Oral Exam or Oral Defense) and final adjudication of the thesis.
-The Oral Defense of the Thesis will take place at an assigned time and will last no more than two hours before the panel of the faculty Advisor and second reader.
+The Oral Defense of the thesis will take place at the assigned time and will last no more than two hours before the panel of the faculty advisor and second reader.
 The student will be assessed according to the learning outcomes of the program.
-The faculty Advisor is responsible for reporting the official results of the Thesis and examination to the Registrar on the appropriate degree assessment form.
+The faculty advisor is responsible for reporting the official results of the thesis and examination to the registrar on the appropriate MAIRS Outcome Form.
+The faculty advisor is also responsible for recording the final grade on the student's transcript, via Populi.

-For the Oral Defense, a student should prepare a brief oral synopsis of their work, and then be prepared to answer questions from the panel about the Thesis.
-A student may have their Thesis and other materials with them during the Oral Exam.
+For the Oral Defense, a student should prepare a brief oral synopsis of their work, and then be prepared to answer questions from the panel about the thesis.
+A student may have their thesis and other materials with them during the Oral Exam.